FGDES/libFAUDES/README.md

 The <i>main</i> branch of this repository is at least in a state to compile all default plug-ins and pass the test cases.
 It should be suitable for the devlopment of libFAUDES based applications.
 We add tags to <i>main</i> whenever the version (as specified in the file `VERSION`) number is incremented.
-In this event we typically validate in Linux, Mac OS amd Windows environments.
+In this event validation in Linux, Mac OS amd Windows environments is trigered automaticaly.

 The <i>dev</i> branch is used for our ongoing development process.
 We typically only commit when test cases pass, but there may be temporally exceptions and we rarely validate in a Windows environment.
-We wont bother to increment version numbers or to set tages either.
+We wont bother to increment version numbers or to set tags either.
 The
-<i>dev</i> branch is only of interest, if you plant to contribute to libFAUDES and want to
+<i>dev</i> branch is only of interest, if you plan to contribute to libFAUDES and want to
 inspect latest features.
 In that case you most likely want to have your personal branch/fork based on the <i>dev</i> branch.
+You will inherit the test cases and can trigger automatic validation on all supported envorinments by setting/commiting/pushing a tag; see our yml-files for GitHub actions.